jannovergara/jannovergara.me/src/pages/articles/2013-09-01---solid-design-principles-for-the-modern-c++/index.md

 ---
 This is a series of entries explaining the fundamental principles of object-oriented programming to the modern C++ development.
 How to design classes?
 How to design objects?
 How to design relationships between classes and objects?

 Why do we need a design?
-It is because the only consistent thing about a software is that it always **change**.
+It is because the only consistent thing about a software is that **it is always changing**.
 Many times, clients do not know their requirements.
 Technology also change, and it changes a lot.
 It is always going to change.
 So designers and developers have to accommodate future changes while they are creating the present day software.

 ![High-level design.](./1.jpg)<sub>Photo from Unsplash</sub>